Viydal/maptek/README.md

 #### 3. **Block Data**

-The remainder of the input specifies the model itself as a 3D grid of tag characters:
+The remainder of the input specifies the model itself as a 3D grid of tag characters.

 ### Standard Output Format